Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Introduction

-With the novel findings of ultrafast spectroscopy in bloom, researches on the dynamics of quantum coherence in organic semiconductors emerged to be prevalent in recent years \cite{Cohe1,Cohe2,Delo1,Delo2,Delo3,Delo4,Yao15,Yao16}.
-By definition, the quantum coherence reflects the correlation between different quantum states, which strongly depends on the choice of basis \cite{Quantum}.
-For example, in the localized phase, when we talk about the electron transport in the real space, the incoherent hopping between nearest molecules (different from VRH) is always mentioned, but in the energy space the electron is persistently localized in a single eigen-state other than ergodic suggesting the wavefunction of electron is coherent.
+On the experimental side, in order to distinguish the quantumness in charge transport, one can measure the mobility-temperature ($\mu-T$) relationship in a macroscopic manner and assign the positive and negative dependency to localized and delocalized phase, respectively \cite{Review4,Review5}.
+With the novel findings of ultrafast spectroscopy in bloom, studies on the dynamics of quantum coherence in organic semiconductors emerged to be prevalent in recent years \cite{Cohe1,Cohe2,Delo1,Delo2,Delo3,Delo4,Yao15,Yao16}.
 The mobility measurement commonly refers to the real space while the ultrafast spectra account for the excitations and emissions in the energy space, making the assignment of quantum coherence complicated.
 Moreover, nonspecialists are always easy to be confused with the electron coherence, the exciton coherence, the spin coherence and the vibronic coherence.
-In this context, a quantity that is basis-free should be remarkably useful for getting rid of the confusion, and the entropy turns out to be a good candidate \cite{Entropy1,Entropy2,Entropy3,Entropy4,Entropy5,Entropy6,Entropy7,Entropy8,Entropy9,Entropy10,Entropy11,Entropy12,Entropy13}.
+To this end, a quantity that is basis-free should be remarkably useful for getting rid of the confusion, and the entropy turns out to be a good candidate \cite{Entropy1,Entropy2,Entropy3,Entropy4,Entropy5,Entropy6,Entropy7,Entropy8,Entropy9,Entropy10,Entropy11,Entropy12,Entropy13}.
 However, the state-of-the-art experiments mostly focus on the entropy in a statistical manner, that is, the number of diabatic states or molecular frontier orbitals, irrelevant to the quantum coherence \cite{Entropy11}.
-The quantum-mechanical entropy, namely the quantum entanglement, characterizes the correlation among substances, and using the entanglement entropy as a fingerprint in organic semiconductors can largely help comprehend the complicated and diverse microscopic processes related to the charge, exciton, spin and phonon dynamics.
+The quantum-mechanical entropy, namely the quantum entanglement, characterizes the correlation among substances, and using the entanglement entropy as a fingerprint in organic semiconductors can largely help comprehend the complicated and diverse quantum effects related to the charge, exciton, spin and phonon dynamics.
 Furthermore, people employ the ultrafast spectroscopy to reveal the microscopic processes with the timescale being femtosecond to picosecond, while the devices work in a macroscopic circumstance.
-The entanglement entropy should also play essential roles in understanding the bridge between microscopic mechanisms and device performance, which serves as an essential motivation of the present paper.
+The entropy should also play essential roles in bridging the microscopic mechanisms and macroscopic effects, which also serves as an essential motivation of the present paper.